 - Continuous monitoring post-authorization

 In the Agency Authorization path, agencies may work directly with a CSP for authorization at any time.
-CSPs that make a business decision to work directly with an agency to pursue an ATO will work with the agency throughout the FedRAMP Authorization process.
+CSPs that make a business decision to work directly with an agency to pursue an ATO will work with the agency throughout the FedRAMP Certification process.

 The Agency Authorization process involves: